About domain tables

 Note

-When a database is run, any custom domain table that has changed is run first, and then Stitch will run if any of those custom domain tables are configured for Stitch.
+When a database is run, any custom domain table that has changed is run first, and then Stitch will run.
 If there are no changes to custom domain tables or if custom domain tables have changed that are not configured for Stitch, Stitch will not run.

 Domain SQL